 Visiting Drake Bay

 Drake Bay is considered one of the most beautiful regions in the world with a variety of beautiful beaches, lush rainforest and biodiversity.
 Thanks to the nearby Corcovado National Park and Caño Island there are endless adventurous, relaxing and family friendly activities available in Drake Bay.
+The Drake Bay area is one of the prime locations to spot humpback whales and scarlet macaws.
 Horseback riding, snorkeling, scuba diving, sunbathing, sport fishing, bird watching and hiking are just a few things to do in Drake Bay.
 It’s remote location yet magnificent beauty and diversity make the trek to get there completely worth it!

 Corcovado is one of the best national parks in Costa Rica for seeing wildlife.
 There several adventurous hiking trails to choose from and you’re guaranteed to up close and personal with monkeys, tapirs, iguanas, hundreds of bird species and peccaries.
 You MUST have a guide to hike in Corcovado National Park.

 Camping is very popular in Corcovado and an eco-tourist’s dream.
 You can make arrangements at the park’s headquarters and research center, La Sirena.
 There are multiple camping spots available and each has it’s own unique set of hiking trails.

 Corcovado has all 13 major ecosystems making it a perfect host to a myriad of exotic wildlife.
 Get ready to see thousands of insect species, hundreds of bird species, all four monkey and sea turtle species and over 40 frog species.
 You might also see crocodiles, tapirs, peccaries, snakes and butterflies!

 Snorkeling & Scuba Diving